DanielZlotin/FactorioLaziestBastard/README.md

 # FastLazyBastard
-### For very lazy bastards!
+### For very lazy bastards
-- Longer reach
+- Disables hand crafting (can be enabled in permissions menu)
-- Faster walking speed
+- Start the game with the bare minimum needed
-- Better pollution visibility
+- Better map pollution visibility